zhangxin00/zhangxin00.github.io/_pages/about.md

  -->

 ### News!
+- Three papers, LeakyDSP, AmpereBleed, and ZK-Hammer have been accepted by DAC 2025.
+See you in San Francisco!
 - Our paper "HyperHammer: Breaking Free from KVM-Enforced Isolation" has been accepted by ASPLOS 2025.
 - Our paper "Achilles: A Formal Framework of Leaking Secrets from Signature Schemes via Rowhammer" has been accepted by Usenix Security 2025.
 - I will serve as a AEC member of USENIX Security 2025.